 Plain-English Texas wind terms glossary

-Texas wind load conversations are dense with acronyms.
+Texas wind load conversations are dense with state-specific acronyms.
 Quick definitions so the rest of this page reads cleanly:

 TWIA